BurnOutTrader/fund-forge/ff_strategies/README.md

     // if our strategy has already warmed up, the subscription will automatically have warm up to the maximum number of bars and have history available. let aud_cad_60m = DataSubscription::new_custom("AUD-CAD".to_string(), DataVendor::Test, Resolution::Minutes(60), BaseDataType::Candles, MarketType::Forex, CandleType::HeikinAshi);

+    // this will return a RollingWindow<BaseData> for the subscription by cloning the history.
+    // at the current point this clones the whole rolling window, and so is not suitable for frequent use of large history.
+    history: &RollingWindow<BaseDataEnum>  = strategy.history(&aud_usd_15m).await;

+    // if we are keeping a large history and need to access it often, it could be better to manually keep the history we need to avoid clone()ing the whole history on every iter.
+    // we could set the history_to_retain variable to some small number and keep the larger history in a separate variable. let rolling_window: RollingWindow<BaseDataEnum> = RollingWindow::new(100);
+    for data in history {
+        rolling_window.add(data);
+    }

     'strategy_loop: while let Some(event_slice) = event_receiver.recv().await {
         // this will give us the closed bar, 2 bars ago